-Director Marjorie Fuller gives a brief update on the current status of the Center for Black Culture and Research.
+Director Marjorie Fuller gives a brief update on the current status of the Center for Black Culture.

 Director Update: Mutual Aid and Community Care Amid COVID-19

 Black people across the United States have been hit particularly hard by the fallout of COVID-19.
 The virus has laid bare the systemic inequities that have always existed in our country, and black folks are suffering and dying at disproportionate rates.

 At the Center for Black Culture, we know that although you all come from varying regions, backgrounds, and life experiences, you or someone you know may be affected by these disparities.
 And while it saddens us that we cannot be together in community at this moment, we want to offer you some resources and tools that will help us get through this together.

 “If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.”― Lilla Watson

 Mutual Aid is a voluntary reciprocal exchange of resources and services for mutual benefit.
 It is not charity, and that is an especially important and historical distinction to make.
 It is a way for us to stand in the gap for each other in moments of crisis and turbulence.